kubeshop/botkube-docs/docs/configuration/source.md

       - "testing-.*" # ...except any namespace that has `testing-` prefix
   ```

-- `labels` - Specify resource labels.
+- `labels` - Specify exact match for resource labels.
 The watched resources must have all the specified labels.

   **Example**